Have a Student Support Buddy

 Your buddy is not able to help you with your course work or assessments, however they can give tips and advice about study skills and where to go for further support if you need it.

 Once you have been allocated a student support buddy you will each be provided with one another's Keele email addresses in order to begin your communication.
+Your Keele IT account also gives you access to video call software, so you will be able to arrange virtual meet ups as well.

 Following this intial contact with your buddy it is completely up to you how you wish to contact each other.
 Some of our students swap phone numbers or add each other on social media sites in order to continue contact, however this would be your choice.
+Subject to social distancing measures, you could also arrange to meet up on campus with your buddy.

 If you feel that you no longer need your student support buddy and they have answered all of your questions then we ask that you contact your buddy directly to let them know you no longer need their help.
 However, you are welcome to engage with the buddy programme throughout the whole academic year in order to gain the full benefit of the support and guidance offered.